Daruom47/EscapeAgen/README.md

 To get started with this project, you will need to have a web server with PHP and MySQL installed.
 Once you have a server set up, you can clone this repository and run the website locally.

-To set up the database, you can import the `database.sql` file located in the `database` folder.

-You will also need to update the `config.php` file with your MySQL database credentials.
+To establish a connection with your database, you can modify the information in the config.php file by replacing it with your own database credentials.

 ## Contributing